 You entertain questions and then move forward with the greatest attention-getter of all, funding.
 As you explain that your strategy can be accomplished without any redirected campus funding you see the sheer awe in their eyes.
 You let them know that you have identified a new revenue stream that will be created from implementing successful energy conservation initiatives.
-You provide the list of energy conservation projects as well as the ten-year projection of revenue Without your participation we have nothing more than a concept with little content.
+You provide the list of energy conservation projects as well as the ten-year projection of revenue that can be invested into the electrical infrastructure upgrades for research initiatives.

+Without your participation we have nothing more than a concept with little content.
 The content comes from you and always has.
 You have the data.